ghga-de/ghga-metadata-schema/docs/schema_markdown/SequencingProtocol.md

 # Class: SequencingProtocol

-Information about the sequencing of a sample.
+The Sequencing Protocol captures information about parameters and metadata associated with a Sequencing Experiment.

 URI: [GHGA:SequencingProtocol](https://w3id.org/GHGA/SequencingProtocol)